 Find out who we are and what we do

-The Irish Horse Welfare Trust, Charity No. CHY14634 was established in 1999 and formally set up in 2001 to help the plight of horses in Ireland and is Ireland’s largest dedicated equine charity.
+The Irish Horse Welfare Trust, Charity No. CHY14634 was established in 1999 and formally set up in 2001 to help the plight of neglected horses in Ireland and was Ireland’s largest dedicated equine charity.

-It was established to deal with Ireland’s forgotten horses and to have a dedicated centre that is equipped for dealing with the rehabilitation and re-homing equines.
+It was established to provide a dedicated centre that is equipped for dealing with the rehabilitation and re-homing equines.
 We care for an average of 65 horses and ponies at our Equine Centre in Woodenbridge, Co Wicklow.
 In recent years we have had up to 100 rescue horses in care and the IHWT has become a specialist rehabilitation centre for Thoroughbred type horses.

 At our Equine Centre we deal with many rescues most of which have suffered from severe neglect and cruelty.
 Our staff will work with local Gardai, NGO’s and Government authorities when necessary.

-The cost of running IHWT is over €300,000 per annum so we rely on grants and donations from members of the public to continue helping horses that have suffered.
+The cost of running IHWT is over €300,000 per annum so we rely on grants, fundraising and donations from members of the public to continue helping horses that have suffered.
 The length of rehabilitation of equines at IHWT will vary depending on injury and the condition of the horse/pony when they are rescued.
 IHWT has a huge rescue and re-homing success rate with hundreds of horses and ponies re-homed in Ireland, all who would have died through neglect if it had not been for intervention.
 In some cases, decisions have to be made to put an equine to sleep, in order to minimise an ongoing disease or serious complication.